Ferferite/PyExplorer/README.md

 # PyExplorer
-This is my first shot at making something in thinkr.
+This is my first shot at making something in Thinker.
 It is crappy, trust me but it kinda works

 Some buttons don't work since I am lazy.
 To get started, type an adress into the long adress bar(the bigger one) and then click go.
 The files in that directory will appear below.